 The DfE Statutory Guidance for Schools and Colleges, ‘Keeping Children Safe in Education’, requires all schools to produce and maintain a Single Central Record of Recruitment and Vetting Checks (SCR), also referred to as ‘the Register’.
 This requirement has been in place since 2007.

-This guidance document applies to maintained schools only.
-Separate guidance has been produced for Independent Schools, Academies and Free Schools which is available on CYPSInfo.
+This guidance document applies to Independent Schools, Academies and Free Schools.
+Separate guidance has been produced for maintained schools which is available on CYPSInfo.

 2. How should the Single Central Record be stored?

 There is no defined format for the Single Central Record.
-It is a matter for each school to determine whether the Single Central Record is held manually or in electronic form provided that it is accessible on the school site.
+It is a matter for each school to determine whether the Single Central Record is held manually or in electronic form provided that it is accessible on each school site.

+Keeping Children Safe in Education states additional information for MATs:

+169. Multi Academy Trusts (MATs) must maintain the single central record detailing checks carried out in each academy within the MAT.
+Whilst there is no requirement for the MAT to maintain an individual record for each academy, the information should be recorded in such a way that allows for details for each individual academy to be provided separately, and without delay, to those entitled to inspect that information, including by inspectors.

 Most schools will hold the Single Central Record in electronic form as an Excel document.
-Early versions of the NYCC templates were in Word format and schools specifically asked us not to make significant changes to our templates over the last few years.
-However, it is accepted that Excel spreadsheets are better suited for managing and maintaining your SCR and it now feels appropriate to offer an excel template.
-If an excel method is used then the records should all be on one Excel workbook although they may be held across different tabs within that workbook, on the basis of staff groups.
+Early versions of the NYHR templates were in Word format and schools specifically asked us not to make significant changes to our templates over the last few years.
+However, it is accepted that Excel spreadsheets are better suited for managing and maintaining your SCR and it now feels appropriate to offer an Excel template.

+MATs may maintain a single SCR or individual SCRs for each Academy.
+For MAT’s who choose to have a single SCR, holding information relating to individual Academies on separate tabs within a single SCR held on an Excel spreadsheet will enable this information to be provided separately.

+Where Trusts have staff who work across a number of schools within their MAT (e.g. CEO, CFO, etc.) then these employees should be included when the SCR information for an individual academy is provided.

-It is advisable not to leave a field empty, if a check is not applicable to a particular individual then “n/a” should be inserted in the cell.
+Fields on the SCR should not be left empty: if a check is not applicable to a particular individual then “n/a” should be inserted in the cell.

 Our example template(s) can be found on the CYPS website under the safeguarding tab.